pkirkham/pkirkham.github.io/_posts/analysis/2014-11-27-visual-core-analysis.md

 ### Understanding Porosity Distribution

-The core photograph shows a visual porosity measurement of 10.4 percent which agrees quite well with the log measured porosity of 11 percent.
-If the reservoir was relative homogeneous, then we might conclude that there is no apparent difference in porosity revealed by the core at the centre of the reef versus that interpreted from logs at the flanks of the reef.
+The previous core photograph shows a visual porosity measurement of 10.4 percent.
+Is this comparable to log or core measured porosity?

-The reef is not homogeneous, and other sections of core exhibit more prevalent vugginess.
+Generally carbonate is not homogeneous, and some sections of core (where recovered) can exhibit more prevalent vugginess.
 An example of this is shown in Figure 6.
 This core photograph has been analysed using the excluded area technique because part of the core was removed to take a core plug.
-Records indicate that the laboratory measured porosity for the core plug was just 7.8 percent; even lower than the 11 percent interpreted from the logs.
-Reliance on this core porosity without examination of the core might lead to a belief that the reef does not develop good porosity in the centre.
+Records indicate that the laboratory measured porosity for the core plug was just 7.8 percent.
+Reliance on this core porosity without examination of the core might lead to a belief that the carbonate has poor porosity development.
 Yet it can clearly be seen that there are extensive large vugs in the core.

 <figure>
 	<a href="{{ site.url }}/images/visual-core-analysis-slide6.png" data-lightbox="image-6" data-title="Comparison of visual porosity estimate against measured core plug porosity">